div2hub/.github/profile/README.md

 ## Principles

-- **Open data, open tools.** Game data should be a shared community resource, not locked behind any one person's spreadsheet.
-Tools built on this data are open source too.
+- **Open data, open tools.** Raw game data should be a shared community resource, not locked behind a read-only spreadsheet.
+User-facing tools and spreadsheets can focus on human readability, while pulling the raw data from machine-readable CSV files with useful metadata.
 - **Schema over convention.** Every CSV column has defined syntax, validated at build time.
 This isn't a suggestion — the build fails if the data doesn't conform.
 Consistent data means any developer can write a parser once and trust it.
-- **Built for reuse.** The data library exists independently of any single tool.
+- **Built for reuse.** The data library exists independently of any single tool or user-facing document.
 If you're building a DPS calculator, a gear optimizer, a build planner, or something we haven't thought of — the data is here for you.

 ## Contributing